 I took LOTS of photos during this process, so there will be NO mystery for you.
 Not all the photos are ones your teenager will want to pin up inside their locker at school, but they’re all helpful, so you know what to expect.
 Here we go!

-Yet this recipe is easy (and SO yummy) and will help you to have a new mind about its preparation, if you don’t already.
+Yet Beef Tongue into Delicious CRISPY BEEF is easy (and SO yummy) and will help you to have a new mind about tongue’s preparation, if you don’t already.

 Remember, tongue is also called “lengua.”
 It’s impossible to find an authentic Mexican restaurant without lengua on the menu.
 That’s because it’s GOOD and it’s frugal.

 The flavor is delicious, not like organ meat, but it is unique if someone is being “picky.”
-It’s benefited by garlic powder, sea salt, black pepper and optional cumin.
+It’s benefited by garlic powder, sea salt, optional black pepper and cumin.
+(For AIP, dried ginger does a great job in place of pepper.)

 LOL.
 So, MOST people will love tongue.
 MOST people will only know what they’re eating if you tell them.
 I thought it was fun to serve it and see what reactions I got.
 Both my boys like it.
 My youngest son loves it.
 I’d love to hear about your experiences serving your family this adventurous meat, too.